VitoDaniel/TriviaGame/README.md

 ## Rules are simple!
 Click *"start"* to start playing!
 You will be given **7 questions**, and **60 seconds** to answer them all.
-If you run out of time, game will submit your answers for you.
+Click <submit after all questions are answered to view your sc If you run out of time, game will submit your answers for you.

 ![](assets/images/SS.png)

-After all questions are answered, click button submit to view your score.
-If you wish to play one more time, clickc "start again" button.
-Goodluck!